Doubly Optimal No-Regret Online Learning in Strongly Monotone Games with Bandit Feedback: Single-Agent Learning with Bandit Feedback

-for all $x \in \textnormal{int}(\XCal)$ and all $\hat{v} \in \br^n$.
-We remark that the above prox-mapping explicitly incorporates the problem structure information by considering a mixed Bregman divergence: the first term $\tfrac{\eta\beta(t+1)}{2}\|x - x'\|^2$ is Euclidean distance with the coefficient proportional to strong concavity parameter $\beta > 0$ and the second term is Bregman divergence defined with the self-concordant barrier function $R$ for the constraint set $\XCal$.
-It is also worth noting that we consider eager projection in Eq.~\eqref{def:prox-map-new}, making our prox-mapping different from the one used in~\citet{Hazan-2014-Bandit} that also exploits the structure of strong concave payoff function and constraint sets but is with lazy projection.
+for all $x \in \textnormal{int}(\XCal)$ and all $\hat{v} \in \br^n$, where $R$ is a self-concordant barrier function for $\XCal$.
+We remark that the prox-mapping in Eq.~\eqref{def:prox-map} explicitly incorporates the problem structure information: the first term $\tfrac{\eta\beta(t+1)}{2}\|x - x'\|^2$ is squared Euclidean norm with the coefficient proportional to strong concavity parameter $\beta > 0$ and the second term is a Bregman divergence with respect to a self-concordant barrier function $R$.
+Such proximal mapping is crucial to establish the last-iterate convergence rate for our algorithm in the multi-agent setting; see Remark~\ref{remark:last-iterate}.
+In our algorithm, we employ the recursion $x^{t+1} \leftarrow \PCal_R(x^t, \hat{v}^t, \eta_t)$ in which $\eta_t > 0$ is the chosen step-size and $\hat{v}^t$ is a single-shot ellipsoidal estimator as mentioned before.

-With all these in mind, the \textit{eager self-concordant barrier bandit learning} algorithm is given by the recursion $x^{t+1} \leftarrow \PCal_R(x^t, \hat{v}^t, \eta_t)$ in which $\eta_t$ is a step-size and $\hat{v}^t$ is a feedback of estimated gradient.
-In Algorithm~\ref{Alg:SA}, we generate $\hat{v}^t$ by a single-shot ellipsoidal estimator as mentioned before.
+The use of a mirror descent framework with specific prox-mapping in Eq.~\eqref{def:prox-map} is the main difference between our algorithm and the one developed in~\citet{Hazan-2014-Bandit}; indeed, their algorithm is developed based on the follow-the-regularized-leader (FTRL) framework with some different prox-mappings.
+Note that such seemingly minor modification is crucial to last-iterate convergence analysis when we extend our algorithm (cf. Algorithm~\ref{Alg:SA}) to the multi-agent setting; indeed, the multi-agent mirror descent can achieve the last-iterate convergence rate~\citep{Zhou-2021-Robust} but we are not aware of such results for multi-agent FTRL.
+In Section~\ref{sec:MA}, we will explain this point in more detail from a technical point of view.